LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

 ### Elipsis

 In lisp macros if you wanted to define a list of any values (including no values) you use [improper list](/docs/scheme-intro/data-types#improper-list) (list with dot).
-In syntax-rules pattern you use elipsis to indicate list of items.
-The elipsis is afte the symbol.
+In syntax-rules pattern you use an ellipsis to indicate a list of items.
+The ellipsis is after the symbol.

-Example of usage of elipsis:
+Example of usage of ellipsis:

 ```scheme
 (define-syntax values